APTy/lending-club-data/README.md

-# Peer View (Lending Club Data Visualization)
+# Peer View

-Visualize current and historical investment data for lendingclub.com
+### Lending Club Data Visualization

+Lending Club is the world's largest marketplace connecting investors and borrowers.
+Not only do they provide their current investment data to developers, but they also maintain a rich, open history of all assets that have ever been processed through their platform.
+This project allows users to visualize that data in a meaningful way.

-### Vizualization View
+### Visualization View

 ![lending club analysis](./project-files/viz.png)